ToshioCP/Gtk4-tutorial/src/sec21.src.md

 @@@end

 - The structure `_TfePref` has `font_dialog_btn` member.
-It points the GtkFontDialogButton object specified in the XML file "tfepref.ui".
+It points to the GtkFontDialogButton object specified in the XML file "tfepref.ui".
 The member name `font_dialog_btn` must be the same as the GtkFontDialogButton id attribute in the XML file.
 - `G_DEFINE_FINAL_TYPE` macro expands to:
   - The declaration of the functions `tfe_pref_init` and `tfe_pref_class_init`.